 Section 10 orders are a criminal penalty that can be imposed by a magistrate or judge during sentencing.

 Under section 10 of the Crimes (Sentencing Procedure) Act 1999 (NSW) a court can find the accused guilty of an offence without recording a criminal conviction.
 These orders can be made with or without conditions.

-The term ‘section 10’ actually refers to a number of potential outcomes.
-In dealing with an offender under section 10, the court can deal with that person in one of three ways:
+The term “section 10” refers to a number of potential outcomes.
+The court can deal with the offender in one of three ways:

 When will a section 10 be appropriate?

 There is no automatic right to a section 10, even if the person has no criminal record and is charged with a minor offence.
 The court will consider each case, and each offender, individually.
 In deciding whether to sentence an offender under section 10, the court must consider:

 - The person’s character, criminal history, age, health and mental condition,

 - The level of triviality of the offence,